Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Methods

 where $\hat{x}_k^-$ and $P_k^-$ are the predicted state estimate and the predicted error covariance matrix, respectively.
 The function $f(\cdot)$ represents the nonlinear system dynamics, and $u_{k-1}$ is the control input at time step $k-1$.
 The matrix $F_k$ is the Jacobian matrix of the system dynamics function evaluated at the predicted state, and $Q_k$ is the process noise covariance matrix that represents the uncertainty in the system dynamics.

 \textbf{Update Step:} In the update step, the EKF incorporates the new measurement to improve the estimate of the state.
-It computes the Kalman gain, which determines the weight given to the measurement and the predicted state estimate, and updates the state estimate and the error covariance matrix using the following equations:
+It computes the Kalman gain, which determines the weight given to the measurement and the predicted state estimate, and updates the state estimate and the error covariance matrix as follows:

 where $K_k$ is the Kalman gain, $H_k$ is the Jacobian matrix of the measurement function evaluated at the predicted state, $R_k$ is the measurement noise covariance matrix, and $z_k$ is the measurement obtained at time step $k$.
 The function $h(\cdot)$ represents the measurement model that relates the true state to the measurements.